unitedstates/citation/README.md

 }]
 ```

-Note: `excerpt` currently does not work when extracting case names.
+Note: `excerpt` currently does not work when extracting `judicial` citations.

 ## Command line